notafishaxolotl/nixos/README.md

 This is my first attempt using nix so its not very good, atleast im trying tho :D

+yes this inclueds all the window managers i have ried since ive started nix so please be selective in what you install because of bloat

 here's a sandwich :P 🥪

 MAKE SURE YOURE home/system.stateversion ALIGN WITH YOUR INSTALL BEFORE SWITCHING